-Are You Killing Your Company’s Innovation by Using the Wrong Metrics?
+Is Your Company Using the Wrong Performance Metrics?

 Are you a founder or corporate innovator who is seeking to demonstrate the potential of your concept by constructing a detailed five or even 10-year profit and loss (P&L) statement with associated outlooks for key business drivers?
 Are you developing exhaustive business cases for your nascent concept, using models borrowed from mature business lines?